Fiat Moretti Sportiva

 The Fiat Moretti Sportiva is a small coupé produced by the Moretti Motor Company from 1967 to 1971.
-It was based on the engine and chassis of the Fiat 850 Coupe.
+It was based on the engine and chassis of the Fiat 850 Coupé.
+A taller, four-seat model using the same design theme was also developed; that model was called the Moretti S4 (or Special S4 or Berlinetta S4).

 History

-Introduced in 1965 at the Turin Motor Show, the Sport was Moretti’s last car that could be customised beyond the usual of choice of seat colours.
-There was the possibility to obtain trim and equipment levels according to the buyer’s taste.
-It was designed by Swiss designer Dany Brawand, head of Moretti’s styling centre, and was only offered as a two-seater coupé.
-The original sport had dual headlights, although a dealer from Switzerland fitted two sports with quad headlights to resemble the not yet available Fiat Dino.
+Introduced in 1965 at the Turin Motor Show, the Sport was Moretti's last car that could be customised beyond choice of upholstery colours.
+There was the possibility to obtain trim and equipment levels according to the buyer's taste.
+It was designed by Swiss designer Dany Brawand, head of Moretti's styling centre, and was only offered a two-seater coupé with the option of a fabric roof on a version called the Trasformabile.
+The original Sport had dual headlights, although a dealer from Switzerland fitted two sports with quad headlights to resemble the not yet available Fiat Dino.